emmanuelulloa/fla.js/README.md

 Inspired by Lettering.js

-**NV** any method marked as NV is Non Vital and they can be deleted if size becomes an issue.
+**NV**: any method marked as NV is Non Vital and they can be deleted if size becomes an issue.